choryu0270/spc-workflow-interface/README.md

 Notes:

-- The default Fortran source is the copied `spc_interface/spc.f90`.
-- The spectrum plotting follows `temp-fitting-simple.py`: histogram, convert count to keV, apply Be/Kapton/QE correction, and save one spectrum image per tif.
 - Plot output is saved as `.png`.
 - Use Previous/Next to preview generated PNG spectra.
 Use Export current to PDF to save the currently displayed spectrum as a single-page PDF.